marekrei/sequence-labeler/README.md

 Data format
 -------------------------

-The trainign and test data is expected in standard CoNLL-type tab-separated format.
+The training and test data is expected in standard CoNLL-type tab-separated format.
 One word per line, separate column for token and label, empty line between sentences.

-For error detection, this would be something like this:
+For error detection, this would be something like:

     I       c
     saws    i